 Globi’s Treasure Hunt

 Pick up your treasure map and answer sheet at the Globi Kiosk or the restaurant near Ristis cable car station.
+It costs CHF 5/family to cover the prize you receive at the end.
 You get one laminated treasure map per group, available in English.
 Each child gets an answer sheet and pencil.
 You can also print them out beforehand.

 The treasure map has vague clues for each hidden chest along the way.
 We had to search a bit for a couple chests, but most are pretty obvious.
 We only had to ask for help once and laughed at ourselves later, because it was so obvious in retrospect.